 Well, there’s good news and bad news.

 The bad news, if we look at the reality of the situation it doesn’t look like anyone’s list is going to get shorter.
-There will always be errands to run, people to see and meals to plan.
+And there will always be errands to run, people to see and meals to plan.

 The good news, there are ways to manage the list without the unwanted feelings of stress and overwhelm.